defibio/defib-net/README.md

 }
 ```

-##License
+## License
-Heartbeat.NET is free to use, however defib.io may charge for some services, please look it up before using this library!
+Heartbeat.NET is free to use under MIT, however defib.io may charge for some services, please look it up before using this library!
 I AM NOT RESPONSIBLE FOR ANY COSTS.